-There are a number of field competitions, open to all SWAC members, which run throughout the winter months.
-There is a two bow-style entry limit for the Winter Field Champs.
+There are a number of field competitions, open to all SWAC members, which run throughout the year.

 20 target course set at unknown distances on 7 dates from October to April (see the Field Champs listing in the members section for upcoming dates).
-Your two highest scores are added together to form a ranking.
+Your two highest scores are added together to form a combined ranking for the competition.

-20 target course set at unknown distances.
-Awards are presented on the day, based on a Handicap scoring system in the same way as the Alan Ball Shoot.
-First placed archers will receive a beautiful water colour painting to take home for the year.
+20 target course with awards are presented on the day.
+Results are calculated based on a Handicap scoring system, with all entrants competing against each other regardless of bowstyle.
+First placed archers will also receive a beautiful water colour painting to take home for the year.

 If you want to shoot in field archery competitions outside of SWAC, you will need to become an NFAS Member in order to be insured.
 Speak to the Club Secretary for details.